berndporr/fir1/README.md

 2. `fixeddemo` filters an example ECG with 50Hz noise.
 The coefficients are 12 bit and you can generate them either with OCTAVE/MATLAB or Python.
 The scripts are also provided.
-3. `lsmdemo` filters out 50Hz noise from an ECG with the help of adaptive filtering by using the 50Hz powerline frequency as the input to the filter.
+3. `lmsdemo` filters out 50Hz noise from an ECG with the help of adaptive filtering by using the 50Hz powerline frequency as the input to the filter.
 This can be replaced by any reference artefact signal or signal which is correlated with the artefact.